Anytime Solvers for Variational Inequalities: the (Recursive) Safe Monotone Flows: Safe Monotone Flow

 and therefore $\Dini_{\Gc_\alpha}V_\epsilon(x)$ satisfies the bound in \eqref{eq:case2}, so~$\Dini_{\Gc_\alpha}V_\epsilon(x) \leq 0$.
 To prove~(ii), we can use the same arguments above to show in each case $\Dini_{\Gc_\alpha}V_\epsilon(x) \leq -\mu \norm{x - x^*}^2$. \end{proof}

 We conclude this section by discussing the contraction properties of the safe monotone flow.
 Contraction refers to the property that any two trajectories of the system approach each other exponentially (cf. \cite{AD-SJ-FB:22, FB:23} for a precise definition), and implies exponential stability of an equilibrium.
 We show that, for sufficiently large $\alpha$, the safe monotone flow system is contracting provided $F$ is globally Lipschitz and the constraint set $\Cc$ is polyhedral.
-Our analysis relies relies on the following result, which follows as a direct consequence of \cite[Lemma 2.1]{NDY:95-MOR}. \begin{lemma}[{\!\!\cite[Lemma 2.1]{NDY:95-MOR}}] Consider the following quadratic program
+Our analysis relies on the following result, which follows as a direct consequence of \cite[Lemma 2.1]{NDY:95-MOR}.
+The proof of this result can be found in Appendix \ref{ap:equiv-opt}. \begin{lemma}[Linear Program Characterization of Solution to QP] Consider the following quadratic program

 where $\tilde{Q} \succeq 0$.
 Then $(u^*, v^*)$ solves \eqref{eq:qp-lemma} if and only if it is a solution to the linear program

 \end{lemma}

 We now show that the safe monotone flow is contracting.